uid100/JavaExceptions/README.md

 1. Uncomment the next tester method which now uses the BankAccount class.
 #### Deposit
-     a) This method asks you to throw a specific type of exception that does not exist.
+     1. This method asks you to throw a specific type of exception that does not exist.
 Create a class of the described exception that extends the Exception class.
-     b) Check to see if should throw the exception and throw it, otherwise, proceed with the method's logic.
+     2. Check to see if should throw the exception and throw it, otherwise, proceed with the method's logic.

 A method that throws an exception must declare so in the header.
 Add throws InvalidAmountException at the end of the method signature so it looks like the line below.
 ```